lieanu/lieanu.github.io/_posts/2015-05-01-GSOC2015-Community-Bonding-Week-02.md

 Phase 03: Building ROP chain.

 * Using `call()` function to add a func and arguments
-* Decide to find which gadgets base on the number of auguments.
+* Find which gadgets will be used, base on the number of auguments.
 * Solve the gadget to decide the value on the stack.
 FOR EXAMPLE: `system("/bin/sh")`, using `pop rdi; ret`.
     * One argument, so `pop rdi; ret` will be used, Search it out as Phase02.
     * Add REIL instructions of "pop rdi; ret" to code_analyzer module of BARF project.